 The most extreme climates and places on earth

 One of the best things about our planet is how varied it is, with places too hot or cold to survive and isolated towns that receive 10 times the amount of rainfall that England does.
-With the recent changes in the climate, some of these conditions are slowly getting worse, with the future being certain to hold even worse events, but for now, these are the most extreme climates and locations on our planet.
+With the recent changes in the climate, some of these conditions are slowly getting worse, with the future being certain to hold even worse events, but for now, these are the most extreme climates and places on earth.

 The hottest place on earth